wilberforce001/move37-realtime-polling-app/READme.md

 # Real-Time Polling Application

-This is a backend service for real-time polling application built with **Node.js, Express, PostgresSQL, Prisma, and WebSockets**.
+This is a backend service for real-time polling application built with **Node.js, Express, PostgreSQL, Prisma, and WebSockets**.
 This application allows users to create polls, vote on poll options, and receive **live results in real-time**.

 ## Features
 - **User Management**: Create and retrive users.